Skip to content

 “The typical scenario is a new job with a significant pay increase or a high-paying first job out of college,” CoreLogic said in its fraud report.
 “Fake employer setups are well-organized & provide pay stubs, phone verifications” & fake diplomas.
 “These services are openly advertised on the internet” and feature multiple levels of services and fees.

-In an interview, Bridget Berg, CoreLogic’s senior director of fraud solutions, said, “the increase in fraud by home purchase applicants is partially a function of what’s going on in the market” — large numbers of would-be buyers squeezed out by rising prices, frustrated by not being able to afford what they want & motivated to “embellish” or make stuff up.
+In an interview, Bridget Berg, CoreLogic’s senior director of fraud solutions, said, “The increase in fraud by home purchase applicants is partially a function of what’s going on in the market”—large numbers of would-be buyers squeezed out by rising prices, frustrated by not being able to afford what they want, and motivated to “embellish” or make stuff up.

-Most applicants don’t consider what they are doing fraudulent; they self-delude themselves because the income they report to the IRS is lower than their actual earnings before tax deductions for expenses.
+Most applicants don’t consider their actions fraudulent; they self-delude themselves because the income they report to the IRS is lower than their actual earnings before tax deductions for expenses.

-But other lenders say too many borrowers don’t see ethical truth on mortgage applications as all that important.
-But it’s bank fraud and comes with severe potential penalties, including fines and imprisonment.
+Other lenders say too many borrowers don’t consider ethical truth on mortgage applications to be all that important.
+However, it’s bank fraud, and it comes with severe potential penalties, including fines and imprisonment.

 Other Most Common Mortgage Fraud Schemes